gavinlyonsrepo/cylon-deb/README.md

 This program provides numerous tools to Debian Linux users.
 The program is menu-based and written in bash.
 The program is mainly text based  but also uses dialog GUI's at a few points mainly for directory and file selection.
-It can also display desktop notifications.
-The program is a fork and truncated version of the arch-linux maintenance program *cylon*.
+The program is a fork and highly truncated version of the arch-linux maintenance program *cylon*.
 * Main Author: Gavin Lyons

-**NOTE Documentation is a WIP**

-**NOTE Documentation is a WIP**

 Table of contents